tiagolb/CSF-old/README.rst

 An Observation (NOT REGEX EXTRACTED, JUST CUTE): we are able to see messages traded with server, other artifacts and HTML logs(if any).
 Pidgin seems to load logged info on startup.

+Telegram:
+Cannot recover any structure of Telegram, let it be on Chrome/Firefox/DesktopApp

 This project has been set up using PyScaffold 2.4.2.
 For details and usage information on PyScaffold see http://pyscaffold.readthedocs.org/.